claustromaniac/poop/README.md

 I can't really speak for others, but my guess is only a small subset of extension developers would be willing to hack a security mechanism (ethically).

 Additionally, this extension relies on relatively new standards.
 The same-origin policy and CORS have existed for a long time, but they kept getting updates over the years.
-For example, only a few years ago [the W3C recommended][W3Creco] to introduce a *supports credentials* flag and to abort those specific CORS requests when the server responds with an `Access-Control-Allow-Origin: *`.
-Before that, the `*` was extremely permissive and risky.
-There is a considerable amount of outdated documentation and old articles out there referencing that outdated behavior.
+It was only a few years ago that [the W3C recommended][W3Creco] the introduction of a *supports credentials* flag and aborting requests flagged as such whenever the server responds with an `Access-Control-Allow-Origin: *`.
+Before that, the `*` was extremely permissive and risky, which means an extension like this one would've been a lot riskier in the past.

 ### 🔵 Why P.O.O.P.?